 Oscar Tank Setup

-For keeping any fish happy and thriving, it’s important to replicate the water conditions to their natural habitat.
-They are found in rivers like the Amazon, where the flow of water is strong.
-So, you have to set up an oscar fish tank accordingly.
+For keeping any fish happy and thriving, it’s important to replicate the water conditions in their natural habitat.
+They are found in rivers like the Amazon, where strong water flows.
+So, you have to set up an Oscar fish tank accordingly.

 Take a brief look at the table to understand the tank requirements for your Oscar –

 The given conditions are easy to create and maintain in the tank.
 The water in the tank should be warm, which can be maintained through the heater and checked through the thermometer.
-A filter will keep the water clean and will also help in creating waves for them in the tank.
+A filter will keep the water clean and help create waves for them in the tank.

-For the bottom, choose a soft substrate like sand instead of the one with granules.
-The soft substrate will avoid Oscar from getting scratched while searching or digging for food.
+Choose a soft substrate like sand for the bottom instead of the one with granules.
+The soft substrate will prevent Oscar from getting scratched while searching or digging for food.

 You can place any plant or decorations of your choice.
 Add caves for each Oscar (fish) so that they can hide whenever they feel threatened.
-To make the environment of the tank look natural, you can also add rocks and bogwood around the tank.
+To make the tank’s environment look natural, add rocks and bogwood around the tank.

 The substrate should be sand to keep Oscar (fish) from getting hurt while digging.
 If the substrate is granules based, they can end up scattering them everywhere.
 They are not only aggressive but also an active swimmer.
 They are also powerful enough to jump out of water or make others jump.
 So, make sure the lids of the tank are also closed or fixed firmly.